 Is Helicone still worth using in 2026?

-For existing customers, yes — it works and the data is there.
-For new projects, we'd recommend an actively maintained alternative.
-Mintlify acquired Helicone to strengthen their documentation product; LLM cost monitoring isn't Mintlify's core roadmap.
+For existing customers with data in the platform, yes — it works.
+For new projects, we recommend choosing an actively maintained alternative.
+Mintlify acquired Helicone, per Mintlify's own blog (an interested source), and LLM cost monitoring isn't Mintlify's core roadmap.
+We have not found independent confirmation of the acquisition's terms.

 Do I need both a cost monitoring tool and an observability tool?

 For most SMBs: start with cost monitoring only.
-Once you're spending over $3,000/month and have complex agent chains, add observability.
-The 90% use case for teams under $5k/month in AI spend is "why is my bill high and how do I reduce it" — that's cost monitoring, not chain tracing.
+Once you're spending over $3,000 per month and have complex agent chains, add observability.
+The primary question for teams under $5,000/month in AI spend is "why is my bill high?"
+That's cost monitoring, not chain tracing.

 Can I use LangSmith for cost tracking?

-LangSmith shows cost data in its trace view, but it's not built for cost-first workflows.
+LangSmith shows cost data inside each trace, but it's not built for cost-first workflows.
 There's no budget alert, no hard cap, no per-tenant isolation, and no model routing.
-If your primary question is "which feature is costing me money and how do I control it?" — LangSmith won't answer it well.
+If your primary question is "which feature is costing me money?"
+LangSmith won't answer it efficiently.

-What's the cheapest way to get started with LLM monitoring?
+What's the cheapest way to start LLM cost monitoring?

 Provider-native analytics (free) give you a global monthly total.
-Add a proxy layer like Tokonomics at $49/month for per-feature and per-tenant attribution, alerts, and routing.
-For most teams spending $500–$5,000/month on AI, this combination covers 95% of cost visibility needs.
+Add a proxy layer at $49/month for per-feature and per-tenant attribution, alerts, and routing.
+For most teams spending $500-$5,000 per month on AI, that combination covers 95% of cost visibility needs.

-Choose based on your actual problem.
 If chain debugging is your pain, use Langfuse or LangSmith.
-If cost control is your pain, use Tokonomics.
-If you need both, use both — they're complementary, not competing.
+If cost control is your pain, use a cost-first tool.
+If you need both, use both: they complement each other.